 It’s just a few lines, but a lot is going on.
 Let’s dissect this:

-def, which is the Python keyword used to define a function.
+def, which is Python’s keyword to define a function.

 - Next comes our function name, say_hi.

-- Then we encounter two parentheses, (), which indicate that this function does not accept any arguments (unlike
+- Then we encounter two parentheses, (), which indicate that this function does not accept any parameters (unlike

 - We end the line with a colon (:)